rbuurma/rise-2015/Rise_assignment_3.md

 Note especially that the "word trends" screen is not very useful in the small window; to use it you will have to toggle back and forth between the Voyant dashboard and the maximized word trends screen to use it effectively.

+For further guidance, here is the [Voyant documentation](http://docs.voyant-tools.org/); it includes links to additional tools you can use in Voyant (milage may vary) and tutorials.
+I also recommend that you spend a little time playing around with voyant.
 *Consider taking some screen shots to illustrate your write-up.*

 #### Step 5

 Challenge: Think about one of the core arguments Nancy Armstrong makes in the selections from *Desire and Domestic Fiction* we read this week.
 Is there any way you might - provisionally and partially - use the Voyant tools to extend, press against, or create new evidence for one of these claims?
 Choose a specific claim or your version of a specific claim, and then think about how you might translate that claim to the level of a word or a collection of words.

-And here is the Voyant documentation to help; it includes tutorials.
-I also recommend that you spend a little time playing around with voyant.
-Here is a list of other tools that you can use through Voyant.

 ### Write